Anto58/Getting-and-Cleaning-Data-Project/Codebook.md

 * tGravityAccMag

-See the description of the original datasets for more information on what these measures relate to.
+See the description of the original datasets for more information on what these measures relate to at (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 **dimension**